jhuelgam/jhuelgam/README.md

 ## 👋 Hi, I'm Jessica Huelgas
 - 💻 I'm working towards a master’s degree in Algorithms and Protocols for Wireless Sensor Networks.
 - 👀 I’m interested in top notch technology.
-- 🌱 I’m currently learning Unity and Kafka.
+- 🌱 I’m currently learning Unity, Blockchain and Kafka.
 - 🧠 Let’s put our minds together...
 - ✈️ Hodophile.
 - 📫 How to reach me ...